jiayuchann/jiayuchann.github.io/_posts/2024-07-14-Stealc-Overview.md

 ![image](https://github.com/user-attachments/assets/b330adc6-195b-47c7-9c32-307cf3fa2c8f)

 However, this code was never invoked in my sample.
 This Stealc instance did not clean up after itself, leaving behind artifacts and downloaded DLLs in `C:\ProgramData\`.
-The malware terminates abruptly post-data exfiltration, driven by specific C2 commands.
+The malware terminates abruptly post-data exfiltration, driven by specific C2 commands (when response from C2 contains string "block".
 However, this behavior can be manipulated by patching some instructions to bypass the termination process.

 ![image](https://github.com/user-attachments/assets/03a7d453-4a28-4967-945c-48fc82df6686)

 ## Bypass C2 blockage

-To bypass the `ExitProcess` and continue with the rest of the program, we can patch `jnz short loc_4057B3` to `jmp short loc_4057B3` in `sub_404E03`.
+To ignore the "block" response and bypass the `ExitProcess` call, to continue with the rest of the program, we can patch `jnz short loc_4057B3` to `jmp short loc_4057B3` in `sub_404E03`.

 ![image](https://github.com/user-attachments/assets/2d8fab51-688c-45ce-8eb5-2c46db46d3af)